Planning solo budget travel part 2 includes some affiliate links. There is no cost to you clicking them, it just earns me a few pennies.

 - Researching getting from airport/bus station to Accommodation.

-Another thing that’s changed over the years is how I book my accommodation.
+Something that’s changed dramatically over the years is how I book my accommodation.
 I always used to book in advance for a set amount of time; at least 3 nights. (longer if I was planning on staying in 1 place long-term).
 However that’s changed, now the only time I book in advance is when I’m to arrive in a new country and only for 1 night.
 Just like with researching a country, finding accommodation is a quick and easy streamlined procedure now.

-- Find the Backpacker Areas. – Most countries cater to travelers more than ever and most will have backpacker areas.
+- Find the Backpacker Areas. – Most countries cater to travelers and backpackers more than ever and most will have backpacker areas.
 These area are full of hostels, cheap bars and tour shops close to central attractions, so that’s where I’ll look to stay initially.

 - Searching Accommodation. -There’s so many different options depending on your budget and preference.
 If you’re a budget backpacker like me then you should look at couch surfing, guest houses and hostels.
 I normally use Booking.com or HOSTEL WORLD to compare prices and availability.

-- Other options. – If you really want to save on money, have a look at camping or volunteering.
+- Other options. – If you really want to save on money, have a look at house-sitting, camping or volunteering.
 Research if the country you’re heading to have campsites dotted around the area.
 Or maybe you’re looking to hire a mini-van, again so many countries cater to this and offer campsites.

 - Booking initial night’s stay. – The only time I book a hostel in advance now, is when I arrive in a new country.